angeljuarez77/rails-auth-hw/README.md

 # Rails-Auth-HW with Knock

-For this assignment, you will be building a simple app with user authorization in Rails.
+For this assignment, you will be building a single model Rails app with user authorization in Rails.
 You are only required to implement auth for the User model.
 **As a bonus, incorporate another model, called _Product_.**

 ## Getting Started